-If you do not have a bicycle with a through-axle wheel mounting system, it will have wheels secured in one of three ways:
+If you do not have a bicycle with a thru axle wheel mounting system, it will have wheels secured in one of three ways:

-- 1. A hollow axle with a shaft ("skewer") running through it which has an adjustable tension nut on one end and an over-center cam on the other (cam action system, fig.8 a & b) - 2.
-A hollow axle with a shaft ("skewer") running through it which has a nut on one end and a fitting for a hex key, lock lever or other tightening device on the other (through bolt, fig. 9) - 3.
-Hex nuts or hex key bolts which are threaded on to or into the hub axle (bolt-on wheel, fig. 10)
+- A hollow axle with a shaft ("skewer") running through it which has an adjustable tension nut on one end and an over-center cam lever on the other (cam action system, fig.9a & 9b). - 2.
+A hollow axle with a shaft ("skewer") running through it which has a nut on one end and a fitting for a hex key, lock lever or other tightening device on the other (through-bolt, fig. 10). - 3.
+Hex nuts or hex key bolts which are threaded on to or into the hub axle (bolt-on wheel, fig. 11).